sardisnetwork/docs/intro.md

-# SardisChain
+# Sardis Network

-## Introduction to SardisChain
+## Introduction to Sardis Network
-HECO Chain (Heco) is a decentralized, high-efficiency and energy-saving public chain.
+Sardis Network (Sardis) is a decentralized, high-efficiency and energy-saving public chain.
 It is compatible with smart contracts and supports high- performance transactions.
 The endogenous token of Sardisis HT and it adopts the HPoS consensus mechanism.
 Sardiswill continue to improve the efficiency of Ethereum by Layer2, which will supplement and empower the Ethereum ecosystem.

 ## Declaration
 To help developers’ evolvement at every stage

 ## Vision
 Technological innovation is the driving force behind the advancement of the blockchain industry, but many innovative projects have been misunderstood and ignored at their early stages.
 We have witnessed the growth process of great projects.
 Recalling that Ethereum and Polkadot were questioned as altcoins in the early days, they all went through difficult times.
-Therefore, Heco's mission is not only a public chain, but also to focus on the discovery and support of high-potential developers and innovative projects.
+Therefore, Sardis's mission is not only a public chain, but also to focus on the discovery and support of high-potential developers and innovative projects.
 Relying on the world's largest trading ecosystem, Sardisis committed to becoming the birthplace of innovative technologies and innovative businesses, and building a complete ecological loop of technology development, application promotion, and trading.

-## Heco’s Performance
+## Sardis's Performance
 - TPS: 2000+
 - Average block interval: 3s